rimvaliulin/pass/README.rst

 About
 =====
-Pass is a dynamic stylesheet language and css preprocessor for web-developers that makes ccs coding simple and beautiful by having dynamic behavior such as variables, inheritance, operations and functions with python like indented syntax.
+PASS is a dynamic stylesheet language and css preprocessor for web-developers that makes ccs coding simple and beautiful by having dynamic behavior such as variables, inheritance, operations and functions with python like indented syntax.

 Installation